Ritoccando - Giulio G. Pedaci

 We yearn for peace, but we foment wars.

-Innocent victims have now
+Innocent victims have now become an

-that disrupts our customs.
+annoying breath of wind that disrupts our customs.

 Come then our kingdom.